OpenPipe/open_deep_research_training/README.md

 uv run evaluate/benchmark_model.py
 ```

-Then run the display_benchmarks.ipynb to display the results.
+Then run the `evaluate/display_benchmarks.ipynb` notebook to display the results.

 ### Modifications